All Articles

 Rebates*

-While making the switch can be costly, the 2022 Inflation Reduction Act (IRA) could help lessen the expenses through the High Efficiency Electric Home Rebate Program.8 Through it, homeowners making up to 150% of their area median income could receive up to $850 on the cost of an electric stove and $500 more to assist with installation costs.
-Rewiring America offers a handy tool9 to help calculate whether you are eligible for a rebate.
+While making the switch can be costly, the Inflation Reduction Act (IRA) could help lessen the expenses through the Home Energy Rebate Program.5 Through it, homeowners making up to 150% of their area median income could receive up to $850 on the cost of an electric stove and $500 more to assist with installation costs.
+Rewiring America offers a handy tool6 to help calculate whether you are eligible for a rebate.

-» Tip: The program is designed to offer rebates through 2031 and each state will determine how to deliver the rebates.
-Details on how Texas will implement the program10 were still forthcoming at press time for this article.
+» Tip: The program is designed to offer rebates through 2031, and each state will determine how to deliver the rebates.
+Details on how Texas will implement the programwere still forthcoming at press time for this article.

 The takeaway